 Slovak Republic country brief

 The Slovak Republic was formed on 1 January 1993 after the Czech and Slovak Federal Republic split on 31 December 1992.
-The Slovak Republic (increasingly referred to as Slovakia) is land-locked and borders the Czech Republic, Poland, Ukraine, Hungary and Austria.
+The Slovak Republic is land-locked and borders the Czech Republic, Poland, Ukraine, Hungary and Austria.
 It covers an area of 49,039 square kilometres (about two-thirds the size of Tasmania), much of which is mountainous.
-The population of Slovakia is 5.4 million (July 2008 estimate).
+The population is 5.4 million (May 2011 census).
 The Slovak Republic celebrates its National Day (Constitution Day) on September 1st.
-The capital of the Slovak Republic is Bratislava.
+The capital is Bratislava.

-Slovakia became a member of the OECD in 2000, NATO in March 2004 and the European Union in May 2004.
+The Slovak Republic became a member of the OECD in 2000, NATO in March 2004 and the European Union in May 2004.

-Over the past 20 years, the Slovak Republic has made a successful transition from a centrally planned economy dominated by heavy industry to an open market dominated by a steadily growing services sector.
-It is now among the best-performing in the European Union, with a GDP per capita of approximately 70 per cent of the EU average.
+Over the past 20 years, the Slovak Republic has made a successful transition from a centrally planned economy to an open market with a strong export orientation (exports as a percentage of GDP are approximately 80%).
+The Slovak Republic introduced the Euro on 1 January 2009.

 Bilateral economic and trade relationship